patrickschulz/openPCells/README.md

 ![Example Transistor](./doc/info/example_transistor.png).

 The only dependencies are a C compiler, as the lua interpreter is included in the repository.
-Most of the project is written in lua which only the main entry points and a few modules written in C.
+Most of the project is written in lua, only the main entry points and a few modules are written in C.

 <!---
 # Installation for Cadence Virtuoso